SilverCanvas72/Student-Dashboard-Task-and-Assignment-Tracker/README.md

 ---

 ### How you made your project?

 I used vanilla HTML, CSS and Javascript to make the project aswell as making the mockups in Figma The project is deployed using Vercel

+Disclaimer: This project includes JavaScript code written with help of AI, All HTML and CSS was written completely by me but I did use some help from Chat-GPT for the Javscript.

 ---